brains-on-code/AoC-FRP-Code/README.md

-# Unexpected but informative: What fixation-related potentials tell us about the processing of ambiguous program code
+# Unexpected but informative: What fixation-related potentials tell us about the processing of confusing program code

 ## Concept